aaronjsutton/dotfiles/README.md

 # Dotfiles

-> About as close as I can get to directly interfacing with the machines.

-This is my shell configuration, use it at your own peril.
+This is my shell configuration, use it at your own peril :skull:.

 ## Configuration Files